joriening07/Customized-Boot-up-Menu/README.md

 To make the script run each time we start the Raspberry pi, we can call it from .bash_profile(under console mode) or .profile(graphic mode)

 menuhandle.py gives an option to scan certain direcory and list all the .py file under this folder then user can pick anyone to execute.

+We can add the executable file's directory to PATH, so that we can run the file from any directory.